This post takes a look at what play is and why play is important for child development.

 So through play children are learning about cause and effect; the relationships between objects and themselves; and how their actions can affect their environment.

-Play is Important for Developing Independence and Self Confidence
+For Developing Independence and Self Confidence

 LK Frank (1964) writes that children “usually regulate the time, intensity and extent of their play activities” due to how they are feeling, their energy and interest.
 It allows them to decide when they have had enough of something and when they are ready to try something new.